Italy’s Fantastic 5: How to Spend 2 Days in the Seaside Towns of Cinque Terre

 From the nearby town of La Spezia (considered the gateway to the villages) they are, in order – Riomaggiore, Manarola, Corniglia, Vernazza, and Monterosso.

-Today, these unique five villages make up the Cinque Terre National Park.
-They were inscribed to the UNESCO World Heritage list in 1997.
+Today, these unique five villages make up the Cinque Terre National Park and they were inscribed to the UNESCO World Heritage list in 1997.

 How to get to Cinque Terre